Mechanical Engineering

 What can I do next?

-This course can lead onto a Level 2 Mechanical Engineering or Level 2 Marine Engineering course.
+This course could lead onto a Level 2 Mechanical Engineering or Level 2 Welding and Fabrication qualification

 Following successful completion of this course learners could look to progress to a higher level course at the College, seek an appropriate Apprenticeship or go directly into employment.